Amon (AMN) Price Tops $0.0033 on Exchanges

-Amon (CURRENCY:AMN) traded up 5.9% against the dollar during the 24 hour period ending at 22:00 PM ET on August 22nd.
-In the last week, Amon has traded 21% lower against the dollar.
-One Amon coin can now be bought for approximately $0.0033 or 0.00000007 BTC on exchanges.
-Amon has a total market capitalization of $2.34 million and approximately $6,739.00 worth of Amon was traded on exchanges in the last day.
+Amon (CURRENCY:AMN) traded down 9.9% against the US dollar during the 24 hour period ending at 13:00 PM ET on August 26th.
+One Amon coin can now be bought for about $0.0033 or 0.00000007 BTC on popular exchanges.
+Amon has a market capitalization of $2.32 million and $3,774.00 worth of Amon was traded on exchanges in the last day.
+During the last seven days, Amon has traded down 3.4% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.